-The Uffizi Gallery is the greatest art gallery in Florence, the Accademia Gallery is the house of the real David by Michelangelo or an amazing walk in the Oltrarno up to the gorgeous Boboli Gardens to explore the most authentic side of the city.
+The Uffizi Gallery is the greatest art gallery in Florence.
+The Accademia Gallery is the house of the real David by Michelangelo.
+An amazing walk in the Oltrarno up to the gorgeous Boboli Gardens will lead you to explore the most authentic side of the city.

 To learn more about the history and the art works of Florence we recommend a Medici's Walk, the tour that will trace the saga of the most powerful family who lived in town.

 A Florence guided walking tour is definitely what you need when arrive in town, especially if you are a first time visitor.
 The area of monuments is quite small and any local will tell you that it is almost impossible to get lost in this town … but everything seems easier with a private guide who helps you to get familiar with its most famous spots.
 That’s why we do usually recommend to book an orientation guided tour showing the highlights of Florence.

 This is a guided tour focused on Michelangelo's David, the most famous sculpture in Florence currently at the Accademia Gallery.
 Many people believe that David is the most beautiful statue ever carved by man and it is definitely considered one of the symbols of Renaissance.
 Visiting this Museum with a private guide you will learn history, significance and curiosities of a such masterpiece as well as the special artist technique.
 We will be featuring the master at work with his hammer and chisels and also give you the chance to look at some of his most celebrated unfinished works, mainly known as Prisoners.